LACMIP/emu/docs/_documentation/citing.md

 If a specimen has a historically designated LACMIP type number, it must be referenced in-text.
 However, note that LACMIP is no longer minting new type numbers for unfigured hypotypes.

+The LACMIP collections began issuing type numbers for specimens used in publication in the late 1960s.
+These numbers have been cited in publications since then, but may be mistaken for LACMIP locality numbers (i.e., interpret with caution!).

+For type specimens that have been digitized, these numbers can be found the on their corresponding occurrence records:

-{% include figure image_path="/assets/images/citing_typenumber.png" alt="screenshot of a type number on GBIF" caption="Screenshot illustrating where to locate type numbers on GBIF occurrence records." %}
+{% include figure image_path="/assets/images/citing_typenumber.png" alt="screenshot of a type number on GBIF" caption="Screenshot illustrating where to locate type numbers." %}

 ## What if I have numerous specimens to cite?
 If citing both the catalog and type numbers in-text becomes overly cumbersome, the catalog number takes precedent in-text. **_However_**, both numbers should still be included elsewhere in the publication.
 We suggest doing so in either list or table format.